svanill/svanill/README.md

 ![format diagram](./assets/format_diagram.png)

-Here I encrypted the text `svanill` using `foobar` as password.
+Here it's encrypted the text `svanill` using `foobar` as password.
 Note that this particular password is weak (short and guessable), used just for the sake of example.

+To decrypt we read the first byte to determine how the rest of the bytes are aligned, and use them to decrypt.
+If somehow the data got tampered we won't be able to decrypt.
+Since we are not communicating with an external party during decryption there should be no timing attack.

+To protect against a purposefully crafted high iteration number, which would starve the cpu, Svanill won't attempt to decrypt if that number is higher than what we use to encrypt.

+Nothing from decryption is reused for future encryption, to prevent downgrade attacks or blatant compromissions (like reusing the iv).

 ## Wouldn't Argon2 be better than PBKDF2?